palladius/clouddeploy-vertex-demo/deploy/custom-targets/vertex-ai/quickstart/configuration/README.md

 * FROM: deploy/custom-targets/vertex-ai/quickstart/configuration/ (TEMPLATES)
 * TO: deploy/custom-targets/vertex-ai/quickstart/out/configuration/ (HYDRATED version)

+Change happens when you invoke this script: `06-create-cd-stuff.sh`

-This means: edit the latter at your own risk.
+This also means: **edit the latter at your own risk**.

+## CHANGELOG

-Let me also add
+Let me also add a history for you :)

-## VERSION HISTORY

-* 11mar24: Added dev/ folder too to comply with Ivan requirements.
+* 11mar24: v1.1 Added dev/ folder too to comply with Ivan requirements.
+* 22feb24: v1.0 First copy of original from GH.